Denmark Jutland

 Råbjerg Mile is a massive migrating sand dune – in fact, it’s the largest moving sand dune in Northern Europe!

-Råbjerg Mile is a must-visit in North Jutland!
+Råbjerg Mile is a must-visit in North Jutland and it’s one of the best free things to do in Skagen.

 Read more about how to visit and our best tips in our travel guide to Råbjerg Mile.